-Income Taxes.
+Income Taxes

-The effective tax rate used for interim periods is the estimated annual effective tax rate, based on current estimate of full year results, except that taxes related to specific events, if any, are recorded in the interim preriod in which they occur.
+The effective tax rate used for interim periods is the estimated annual effective tax rate, based on current estimate of full year results, except that taxes related to specific events, if any, are recorded in the interim period in which they occur.

-Income tax expense for the three months ended June 30, 2018 was approximately \$41,000, or negative 2.7 percent of the pre-tax loss as compared with a benefit of approximately \$1,000, or 0.2 percent of pre-tax loss for the three months ended June 30, 2017.
+Income tax expense for the three months ended September 30, 2018 was approximately \$4,000, or negative 0.3 percent of the pre-tax loss as compared with a benefit of approximately \$33,000, or 3.0 percent of pre-tax loss for the three months ended September 30, 2017.
+Income tax expense for the six months ended September 30, 2018 was approximately \$45,000, or negative 1.5 percent of the pre-tax loss as compared with a benefit of approximately \$34,000, or 2.0 percent of pre-tax loss for the six months ended September 30, 2017.

 In assessing the realizability of our deferred tax assets, we review all available positive and negative evidence, including reversal of deferred tax liabilities, potential carrybacks, projected future taxable income, tax planning strategies and recent financial performance.
-As we have experienced a cumulative pre-tax loss over the trailing three years, we continue maintain a valuation allowance against our deferred tax assets.
+As we have experienced a cumulative pre-tax loss over the trailing three years, we continue to maintain a valuation allowance against our deferred tax assets.

-The Tax Cuts and Jobs Act ("Tax Act") was enacted on December 22, 2017 and the Company accounted for the anticipated effects of the Tax Act in the period of enactment.
-Also on December 22, 2017, the SEC issued guidance under SAB 118 directing taxpayers to consider the impact of the Tax Act as "provisional" when it does not have the necessary information available, prepared or analyzed (including computations) in reasonable detail to complete its accounting for the change in tax law.
+The Tax Act was enacted on December 22, 2017 and the Company accounted for the effects of the Tax Act in the period of enactment.
+Also, on December 22, 2017, the SEC issued guidance under SAB 118 directing taxpayers to consider the impact of the Tax Act as "provisional" when it does not have the necessary information available, prepared or analyzed (including computations) in reasonable detail to complete its accounting for the change in tax law.
 In accordance with SAB 118, the income tax effects of the Tax Act represent the Company's best estimate based on its current interpretation of the enacted legislation.
 The Company is accumulating data to finalize the underlying calculations and evaluate other aspects of this Tax Act, or in certain cases, the U.S. Treasury is expected to issue further guidance on the application of certain provisions of the Tax Act.
 In accordance with SAB 118, the income tax effects of the Tax Act discussed above are considered provisional and will be finalized in the current fiscal year.